rosenpass/rosenpass/papers/whitepaper.md

 ### Denial of Service Mitigation and Cookies

-Rosenpass derives its cookie-based DoS mitigation technique for a responder from Wireguard [@wg].
+Rosenpass derives its cookie-based DoS mitigation technique for a responder when receiving InitHello messages from Wireguard [@wg].

-When the responder is under load, it may choose to not process further handshake messages, but instead to respond with a cookie reply message (see Figure \ref{img:MessageTypes}).
+When the responder is under load, it may choose to not process further InitHello handshake messages, but instead to respond with a cookie reply message (see Figure \ref{img:MessageTypes}).

 The sender of the exchange then uses this cookie in order to resend the message and have it accepted the following time by the reciever.

-For an initiator, Rosenpass ignores the message when under load.
+For an initiator, Rosenpass ignores all messages when under load.

 #### Cookie Reply Message

-The cookie reply message is sent by the responder when under load.
+The cookie reply message is sent by the responder on receiving an InitHello message when under load.
 It consists of the `sidi` of the initiator, a random 24-byte bitstring `nonce` and encrypting `cookie_value` into a `cookie_encrypted` reply field which consists of the following:

 ```pseudorust
 cookie_value = lhash("cookie-value", cookie_secret, initiator_host_info)[0..16]